droumis/auto-conda-activate/README.md

 ## What?
 A shell function that makes conda environments activate themselves just by looking at your current folder's `environment.yml` file.

+## Installation
+1. Copy this chunk of code:
 ```bash
 auto-conda-activate() {
    # Automatically detect and use the right shell hook